qffdhruba1123/stremio_setup/README.md

 This is the last step for the basic setup.
 You can now go and enjoy your favorite movies and TV shows across all your linked devices.
 Simply download the [Stremio App](https://www.stremio.com/downloads) (they have an app on almost all platforms) and log in with your account, your setup will be included with your account.
+P.S.
+Some app stores have removed the app, but you can always sideload the app by downloading the APK file from the above link.

 ### 📝 Usage Notes
 * **Real-Debrid does not allow access from two different public IP Addresses simultaneously.
 Doing so will have your account banned.** (Do not stream from two different locations, or from a device connected to your home WiFi Network and another connected to a cellular network.
 But it is perfectly fine to stream from two different devices on the same WiFi Network).